Skip to Content

 • Not opponent-dependent - Rating gains are based on an absolute point scale, not opponent strength

-• Grade-based initial ratings - Starting ratings assigned by educational level
+• Age-based initial ratings - Starting ratings assigned by age group

 • Positive reinforcement - Designed to encourage youth participation and improvement